 If you already have a PC, a wireless router and an active Internet connection, you won’t have any problems setting up your own wireless network.
-You may also need an Ethernet cable and you can also try the setup CD that came with the router package, but having one is not necessary.
+You may also need an Ethernet cable and you can also try the setup CD that came with the router package, but having one is not necessary, So you can know How to Set Up a Wireless Router.

 In case you are working on a Windows 7 based PC and bought a router which has the Windows 7 logo on it you can begin immediately and we are sure you will have a fully working wireless network in a few minutes.
 Just make sure to follow the steps described in the next few paragraphs.